Firionus/NonuniformResampling1D.jl/README.md

 ## Approach

-- Use distance to next grid point as a kind of "local sample rate" with which to scale basis functions for interpolation/smoothing.
+- Use distance to next grid point as a kind of "local sample rate" with which to scale window functions for interpolation/smoothing.
 Treat left and right neighbor separately and average between them.
-- First perform upsampling by adding basis functions from each input point.
+- First perform upsampling by adding window functions from each input point.
   Require a certain amount of upsampling in any case.
 - If output points are closer than input points, do even more upsampling
 - Then create output point values by weighted average where the smoothing